th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

 python setup.py bdist_wheel -d  .
 cp deepspeech_training-0.7.4-py3-none-any.whl ${TOOLSFOLDER}/packages
 ```
-Deepspeech_training is now build and copied to ${TOOLSFOLDER}.
+DeepSpeech_training is now build and copied to ${TOOLSFOLDER}.
 Don't forget to go back to ${WORK}.

 ### Build tensorflow 1.15.4
-Deepspeech_training requires tensorflow 1.15.2, which can't be installed with pip.
+DeepSpeech_training requires tensorflow 1.15.2, which can't be installed with pip.
 For the tools binary I use the binary from [here](https://github.com/Qengineering/TensorFlow-Raspberry-Pi/raw/master/tensorflow-1.15.2-cp37-cp37m-linux_armv7l.whl).
 I used a precompied binary because I had no success to build it.

 But you can try to build it for yourself:
 I used this to build it from source.
 Please make sure you have docker installed.
-To build the tensorflow package for raspberry, type these commands:
+To build the tensorflow package for Raspberry Pi, type these commands:
 ```bash
 git clone https://github.com/tensorflow/tensorflow
 git rm -rf .